KxSystems/docs/docs/wp/capi/index.md

 k(-handle, "1.0 + 2.0", (K)0);
 ```

 The asynchronous option is recommended when maximum data throughput is desired and the sender does not require an acknowledgment.
-Greater technical details on synchronous vs asynchronous requests can be found in the following whitepapers.
+Greater technical details on synchronous vs asynchronous requests can be found in the following white papers.

 <i class="far fa-hand-point-right"></i> White papers:
 [Common design principles for kdb+ gateways](../common_design_principles_for_kdb_gateways.pdf)